stayforge/Stayforge/docs/wiki/Home.md

 Welcome to the Stayforge Wiki!
-This guide provides information on deploying Stayforge, using its APIs and webhooks, and developing plugins for Stayforge.
+This guide provides information on deploying Stayforge, using its APIs and webhooks, and developing models for Stayforge.

 # Deploy Stayforge